magdalenaperry/brute-force-alpha-project/README.md

 <!-- with img (url source) -->
 <!-- create view for physcian portal -->
 <!-- populates the physcian info -->
+edit patient-portal.handlebars
+when the patient goes into their portal they able to view their info in order to to that

 CALEB
 folder: public